Let’s explore the Mercury Mariner’s history and uncover which years stand out and which ones to avoid.

 Best & Worst Years for Mercury Mariner 1st Generation (2005-2007)

 When Mercury launched the Mariner in 2005, they were aiming for the stars – or at least the upper echelons of the compact SUV market.
-This ride was designed to be the luxurious cousin of the Ford Escape, targeting drivers who wanted a bit more elegance in their daily drive.
+This ride was designed to be the luxury cousin of the Ford Escape, targeting drivers who wanted a bit more sophistication in their daily drive.

 The Best Year: 2007

 Why does 2007 shine?
 It’s all about refinement and dependability.
-Mercury took the lessons from the previous two years and cranked up the quality.
+Mercury took the lessons from the previous two years and cranked up the excellence.

 - A 2.3L I4 for the fuel-conscious driver (hello, 20 city/24 highway MPG!)